The end is nigh

 • how much code would this have been if it all had been written using language xyz

-• how many bugs did I introduce over the last 25 years ;)
+• how many bugs did I introduce over the last 25 years 😉

 GIMP# and Visual Basic.NET

-February 8, 2007 at 12:41 pm | In C#, GIMP, Ramblings | 5 Comments
+February 8, 2007 at 12:41 pm | Posted in C#, GIMP, Ramblings | 6 Comments

 About 10 years ago I had Fortran on my resume but I always felt a bit embarrassed about that.
 I didn’t really like the language, to put it very mildly.
 When people inquired about my Fortran knowledge I always mumbled something like `just the basics’ and tried to steer the conversation into another direction.
 There was this other language I had the same feelings about.
 It is called Visual Basic.
 Why?
 Mainly because I associate Basic with people educated in any topic but computer science.
 Often these people seem to be hired by software houses that don’t care about the quality of their employees, as long as they can make money out of them.
 And as long as there are customers that don’t really care about the quality of the software that is written, they get away with it.
 Mind you, I’m not saying that you need a degree in computer science to become a good programmer.
 One of the best programmers I’ve ever met had an unfinished degree in sociology.
-Continue reading GIMP# and Visual Basic.NET…
+Continue Reading GIMP# and Visual Basic.NET…

 URL blocking

-February 1, 2007 at 11:28 am | In Ramblings | 8 Comments
+February 1, 2007 at 11:28 am | Posted in Ramblings | 8 Comments

 Sometimes you need to download a useful program from the internet, say Google Talk, and install it on your PC at work.
 And suddenly you are confronted with company policies about certain url’s that are blocked.
 I very well understand that you shouldn’t visit the Playboy site during working hours, but sometimes these url filters really become annoying.
-Of course I could have downloaded Google Talk from a different site that wasn’t filtered, but there is another straightforward approach: Continue reading URL blocking…
+Of course I could have downloaded Google Talk from a different site that wasn’t filtered, but there is another straightforward approach: Continue Reading URL blocking…

 Kids and permanent markers…

-January 15, 2007 at 10:20 am | In Ramblings | 5 Comments
+January 15, 2007 at 10:20 am | Posted in Ramblings | 5 Comments

 I’m not happy at all.
 My 3 yo daughter has scribbled on my tft screen with a permanent cd/dvd marker.
 Hopefully when I’m back from work I can remove it.
 I know quite a few people read my blog, so if there are any useful tips to remove the ink from my screen, I would be very grateful.